ok-nick/opensource.contentauth.org/README.md

 Deployments are handled automatically by Netlify.
 Please open up a pull request with any changes and a preview site should be created automatically so that the preview can be shared before merging.

-Any changes in `main` will automatically be deployed to https://contentauth.netlify.app/ (password is `oss stage`).